William Schaw: Great Master of Work

 (In modern spelling) Great master of work of all and sundry his highness' palaces, building works and repairs, and great overseer, director and commander of whatsoever policy devised or to be devised for our sovereign lord's behalf and pleasure.

 In November 1583, Schaw travelled on a diplomatic trip to France with Lord Seton and his son Alexander Seton, a fellow Catholic with an interest in architecture.
 The Seton family remained supporters of Mary, Queen of Scots who was exiled in England.
 Schaw returned in the winter of 1584, and was involved in building work for the Seton family.
 In 1585, he was one of three courtiers who entertained three Danish ambassadors visiting the Scottish court at Dunfermline and St Andrews.
 In 1588 Schaw was amongst a group of Catholics ordered to appear before the Edinburgh Presbytery, and English agents reported him as being a suspected Jesuit and holding anti-English views during the 1590s.
 He met an English Catholic, George More at Dalkeith Palace in September 1598.

 In September 1591 Richard Cockburn of Clerkington was admitted as a Lord of Session.
 According to the English ambassador Robert Bowes, Cockburn had been "Master of Ceremonies" and this office was transferred to William Schaw.
 These appointments followed the death of Lewis Bellenden.
 An account of the baptism and banquet for Prince Charles on 23 December 1600 mentions that Schaw was absent, and the role of Master of Ceremonies was taken by two other men.

 In May 1596 an English paper listing reasons to suspect James VI of being himself a Roman Catholic, included the appointment of known Catholics to household offices, noting Schaw as 'Praefectum Architecturae,' his friend Alexander Seton as President of Council, and Lord Hume as the King's body guard.
 By this time he had acquired the barony of Sauchie.

 Some payments for Schaw's building work, at Falkland Palace and Stirling Castle are documented by exchequer vouchers in the National Records of Scotland.
 A record of the building work at the Palace of Holyroodhouse he supervised in 1599 survives.
 The works involved masons, slaters, plumbers, and joiners making repairs to the court and the king's kitchens, the steeple and clock, and the King's billiard table, and other alterations to the palace.
 Schaw signed off the account weekly with his name, or as "Maistir of Wark".
-On 8 July 1601, James VI sent William to consult with Master John Gordon on the construction of a monument to the King's rescue from the Gowrie House conspiracy the previous year.
-James VI wrote to Gordon that William would "conferre with yow thairanent, that ye maye agree upon the forme, devyse, and superscriptionis."
+On 8 July 1601, James VI sent Schaw to consult with Master John Gordon on the construction of a monument to the King's rescue from the Gowrie House conspiracy the previous year.
+James VI wrote to Gordon that William would "conferre with yow thairanent, that ye maye agree upon the forme, devyse, and superscriptionis".